arangodb/docs/3.6/drivers/js-reference-view.md

 `async view.rename(name): Object`

-Renames the view.
+Renames the View.
 The _View_ instance will automatically update its name when the rename succeeds.

 **Examples**